mzman88/bamoe91-enablement-lab/README.md

 BPMN specification and BAMOE includes many more types of tasks, but we will only be using a few of them for this lab.

+This project also includes a POM file which contains all libraries dependencies needed for the project, as well as BAMOE 9 extensions, such as the ones for the 2 consoles.

 ### Start